Sea level rise and coastal adaptation

 Throughout the course, participants will engage in group discussions, case studies, and hands-on activities to deepen their understanding of the science of sea level and its implications for coastal adaptation.
 Research questions that could be raised include:

-• What are the primary scientific factors contributing to regional variations in sea level rise?
+• What primary scientific factors contribute to regional variations in sea level rise?

-• What are the emerging areas of research and scientific advancements in the study of sea level rise and its impacts?
+• What are the emerging areas of research and scientific advancements in studying sea level rise and its impacts?

 • How can we improve the accuracy and precision of sea level measurements and projections?